nehyabah/game-squad-zone/README.md

 ---
 This plan elevates the backend from a minimal prototype to a robust, league‑agnostic platform capable of powering SquadPot as it grows.

+## 13. Contributing
+Contributions are welcome!
+Please open an issue to discuss major changes or new ideas before submitting a pull request.